FDOT Americans with Disabilities/Accessibility (ADA)

 Welcome

 The Department takes our responsibilities under the ADA very seriously.
-That’s why we strive to provide accessible pedestrian facilities for all users, especially individuals with disabilities.
-Our goal is to be the most accessible State Highway System (SHS) in the country!
-In fact, the Federal Highway Administration (FHWA) has recognized us for the following: FDOT’s “…Transition Plan meets the minimum attributes provided in the Department of Justice ADA Title II regulations…” and “…transition of its pre-ADA pedestrian facilities is substantially complete and that FDOT is effectively integrating accessibility into each program area.”
+That’s why we strive to provide safe and accessible pedestrian facilities for all users.
+The Federal Highway Administration (FHWA) has recognized us for the following: FDOT’s “…Transition Plan meets the minimum attributes provided in the Department of Justice ADA Title II regulations…” and “…transition of its pre-ADA pedestrian facilities is substantially complete and that FDOT is effectively integrating accessibility into each program area.”

-FDOT’s now-approved ADA Transition Plan for accessibility is managed by our State ADA Coordinator in Tallahassee and implemented statewide by our District ADA Coordinators and project managers throughout the FDOT’s seven districts and the Florida Turnpike Enterprise.
+FDOT’s now-approved ADA Transition Plan for safety and accessibility is managed by our State ADA Coordinator in Tallahassee and implemented statewide by our District ADA Coordinators and Project Managers throughout FDOT’s seven districts and the Florida Turnpike Enterprise.
 Under the leadership of Dean Perkins, Registered Architect, the FDOT fully integrated accessibility into every aspect of the way we deliver our Transportation Work Program for the State of Florida.
 Dean was FDOT’s first statewide ADA Coordinator since the ADA was passed in the early 1990s.
-Upon his retirement in March of 2019, Dean was even recognized by the FHWA as being the longest continually serving state transportation agency ADA Coordinator in the country!
+Upon his retirement in March of 2019, Dean was recognized by the FHWA as being the longest continually serving state transportation agency ADA Coordinator in the country!
 Thanks for a job well done, Dean!

-We welcome your input to help us with this challenge.
-Please click on “User Feedback” under “Resources” to share your thoughts, ideas, and any concerns that may arise.
+We welcome your input.
+Please click on “Pedestrian Access Request” under “Resources” to share your thoughts, ideas, and any concerns that may arise.